jgraichen/markdown-ansi/README.md

 # markdown-ansi

-A `pymdownx.superfences` formatter for rendering console output with ANSI colors.
+A `pymdownx.superfences` formatter for rendering console output with ANSI colors using [`ansi2html`](https://github.com/pycontribs/ansi2html).

-Note: Only basic ANSI color escape sequences are supported.
+Note: _Only_ ANSI color escape sequences are supported.
+Other escape sequences should be removed manually.

 ## Usage